 * Unemployment rate falls to 4.3 pct from 4.4 pct in April

-Average hourly earnings rose 0.2 percent in May, following a similar gain in April, but the unemployment rate fell to a 16-year low of 4.3 percent.
+Average hourly earnings rose 0.2 percent in May, following a similar gain in April, but unemployment rate fell to a 16-year low of 4.3 percent in the previous month.

 The economy needs to create 75,000 to 100,000 jobs per month to keep up with growth in the working-age population.
 Job gains are slowing as the labor market nears full employment.

-Energy was the worst performing sector, down 1.29 percent as Brent oil tumbled below $50 a barrel, on worries that President Donald Trump's decision to abandon a climate pact could spark more crude drilling in the United States and worsen a global glut.
+Brent oil tumbled below $50, heading for a second straight week of losses, on worries that President Donald Trump’s decision to abandon a climate pact could spark more crude drilling in the United States, worsening a global glut.

-The S&P 500 posted 28 new 52-week highs and 11 new lows; the Nasdaq Composite recorded 82 new highs and 70 new lows.
-(Reporting by Chuck Mikolajczak; Editing by Nick Zieminski)
+The S&P 500 index showed 28 new 52-week highs and 11 new lows, while the Nasdaq recorded 82 new highs and 70 new lows.
+(Reporting by Tanya Agrawal; Editing by Saumyadeb Chakrabarty)